 Everyone wants to follow the newest trends, and buying the latest car models is no exception.

-The newest models offer higher insurance rates because of multiple reasons.
+The newest models offer higher insurance rates for multiple reasons.

-The key reason lies in the repair costs as its spare parts and technology are not readily available everywhere.
-More repair costs mean more insurance rates and vice versa.
+The key reason lies in the repair costs, as spare parts and technology are not readily available.
+Higher repair costs mean higher insurance rates and vice versa.

-If a previous model serves the purpose, why spend extra dollars on the latest models?
+If a previous model serves the same purpose, why spend extra money on the latest model?